 What Is the Percentage of Completion Method?

 A great place to start is by discussing how the percentage of completion method came to exist.
 Construction companies struggled to accurately depict the true financial picture of their long-term projects.
-The percentage of completion method was developed to address this, marking a shift from recognizing revenue upon the completion of a project to one where revenue was recognized as a project advanced.
+The percentage of completion method was developed to address this, marking a shift from recognizing revenue upon the completion of a project, the completed contract method, to one where revenue was recognized as a project advanced.

 This change offered investors and other stakeholders a clearer representation of income and expenses throughout a project’s lifecycle.
 Nowadays, other industries that feature prolonged project timelines, including the software development, infrastructure, and manufacturing fields, also find this particular revenue recognition method useful.
-By measuring the percentage of work accomplished against the total project scope, revenue is realized following project milestones, providing a more precise financial outlook and ensuring that revenues are matched to related expenses.
+By measuring the percentage of work accomplished against the total project scope, revenue is realized following the percentage complete, providing a more precise financial outlook and ensuring that revenues are matched to related expenses.

 Importance of the Percentage of Completion Method